ContosoBikeRental/BikeSharingSampleApp/README.md

 1. Open the app's web frontend in the browser.
 1. Sign into the app using one of the sample user accounts (e.g. username=*dsmith*).
 1. Select a bike and rent it.
 Remember the bike, as we'll refer to it later.
-1. Sign out of app by clicking the hamburger icon (top left).
+1. Navigate back to sign-in page by appening "/signin" to the base URL.

 ## Add multiple dev spaces to the same cluster
 We'll demonstrate how multiple developers on a team can use the same cluster, so let's create multiple child dev spaces: